 Adjustments FTE Amount TOTAL FY 2024 APPROVED ALL FUNDS BUDGET 205.00 \$35,131,334 All Programs Current services adjustments reflect the change in cost of continuing the current level of service into the next fiscal year, including regular increases and/or decreases in salaries & benefits, contracts, and materials.
 Personnel increases include a total pay scale increase of 2.0% for non-collectively bargained City employees, which is offset by the application of an increased City-wide vacancy savings factor for FY 2025.
-0.00 \$459,085 Leadership & Management Cadet Program- The FY2025 budget includes funding to start up a interdepartmental public safety cadet program in the Non-Departmental budget.
-0.00 0.00 Leadership & Management The FY 2025 budget includes one-time funding for retention bonuses for City Departments with high turnover and significant vacancy rates in the Non-Departmental budget.
-This includes but is not limited to DCHS, Sheriff, Clerk of the Circuit Court, and DECC.
-Upon approval of the budget, staff will return to Council with a plan to apply these resources in the areas of most significant need.
-0.00 0.00 Detention Center Security The FY2025 budget includes contingency funding for one full-time deputy position to support jail house operations or an increased contribution to the hiring bonus program for deputies within the jail house program.
+0.00 \$459,085 Leadership & Management Cadet Program- The FY2025 proposed budget includes funding to start up a interdepartmental public safety cadet program in the Non-Departmental budget.
 0.00 0.00 ADA/PREA Manager The FY 2025 budget removes one-time FY 2024 funding for an ADA and PREA Manager contracted position.
 Funding has been included in the Human Rights Office budget to reclassify a position to address this need.
-0.00 (\$123,164) TOTAL FY 2025 APPROVED ALL FUNDS BUDGET 205.00 \$35,467,25
+0.00 (\$123,164) TOTAL FY 2025 PROPOSED ALL FUNDS BUDGET 205.00 \$35,467,255

 Service Description ADC Inmate Programs Manages and delivers programs and services to inmates and their families within the detention center.
 Information Technology Management Manages the department-wide information technology functions for the Sheriff's Office and assists City IT with the development and management of the data center.
 Leadership & General Management Manages the department-wide administrative functions of the Sheriff's Office.
 This program includes leadership positions within the department as well as the department's fiscal, human resources, investigations, and accreditation staff.
 ADC Inmate Alternative Programs Manages community corrections programming for the courts and alternative sentencing programs.
 ADC Inmate Classification Manages intake, housing placements, and facility adjustment of inmates.
 Office Training Ensures sworn and civilian staff receive mandated training.
 Sheriff's Security Operation Security Operations provides inmate supervision and jail security.
 Specific duties include facility access control, the coordination of inmate visitation, and the oversight and management of inmates, as well as the perimeter security of the Public Safety Center.
 ADC Inmate Community Work Detail Provides services to the community by supporting City departments to maintain public areas such as parks.
 ADC Inmate Food Services Provides meal services to the inmates.
 ADC Inmate Medical Services Provides medical care, treatment, and hospital referrals for inmates.
 Courthouse/Courtroom Security This service screens members of the public who enter the courthouse and provides security during legal proceedings.
 Fleet and Uniform Management Maintains the Office's marked and unmarked vehicle fleet and ensures sworn staff are properly uniformed.
-Investigations (Sheriff) Coordinates intelligence gathering on inmates connected to gangs and handles investigations.
+Gang Intelligence (Sheriff) Coordinates intelligence gathering on inmates connected to gangs.
 Legal Process Service Serves non-warrant legal documents issued by the Courts.
 Prisoner Transportation Transports prisoners and conducts extraditions; transports youth to all required court proceedings.
-Public Safety Center Facility Support Sheriff's Office Outreach Maintains the physical structure, infrastructure, and internal fittings of the entire public safety center to ensure safety and accreditation standards are met.
-Handles all media relations and community services projects.
+Public Safety Center Facility Support Maintains the physical structure, infrastructure, and internal fittings of the entire public safety center to ensure safety and accreditation standards are met.
+Sheriff's Office Outreach Handles all media relations and community services projects.
 Special Events ASO deputies routinely work the Fourth of July event on the National Mall, at the request of the National Park Service.
 We are reimbursed for hourly salary plus FICA.
 Requests to work the Presidential Inauguration and other events in DC are also covered in this program.
 Adult Detention Center Records Maintains inmate records that are audited by the state.
+Regional Fugitive Task Force Deputies in the ASO Warrants Program work this detail under agreement with the US Marshals for their Joint Law Enforcement Operations Task Force program.
+We are reimbursed at the deputy's hourly OT rate.
 Warrant Service Serves warrants and capiases generated by the Courts.